frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-posts-and-pages-separately.md

       </main>
     </>
   );

 };
 ```

-Now as you navigate around the site and view posts and pages you 'll notice that posts have the author and date info but pages do not.
+Now as you navigate around the site and view posts and pages you 'll notice that posts, e.g. "The Beauties of Gullfoss", have the author and date info, but pages, e.g. "About Us", do not.